antonfirsov/docs/docs/fundamentals/networking/telemetry/tracing.md

 [Distributed tracing](../../../core/diagnostics/distributed-tracing.md) is a diagnostic technique that helps engineers localize failures and performance issues within applications, especially those that may be distributed across multiple machines or processes.
 This technique tracks requests through an application correlating together work done by different application components and separating it from other work the application may be doing for concurrent requests.
 For example, a request to a typical web service might be first received by a load balancer, then forwarded to a web server process, which then makes several queries to a database.
 Using distributed tracing allows engineers to distinguish if any of those steps failed, how long each step took, and potentially logging messages produced by each step as it ran.

 The tracing system in .NET is designed to work with OpenTelemetry (OTel), and uses OTel to export the data to monitoring systems.
 Tracing in .NET is implemented using the <xref:System.Net.Diagnostics> APIs where a unit of work is represented by the <xref:System.Diagnostics.Activity?displayProperty=nameWithType> class which corresponds to an OTel [span](https://opentelemetry.io/docs/concepts/signals/traces/#spans).
-OpenTelemetry is defining an industry-wide standard for defining a naming shame for spans (activities) together with their attributes (tags), these are known as [semantic conventions](https://opentelemetry.io/docs/concepts/semantic-conventions).
+OpenTelemetry is defining an industry-wide standard for defining a naming shame for spans (activties) together with their attributes (tags), these are known as [semantic conventions](https://opentelemetry.io/docs/concepts/semantic-conventions).
 The .NET telemetry is using existing semantic conventions wherever possible.

+> [!NOTE]
+> The terms *span* and *activity* are being used as synonyms in this article.
+In context of .NET code, they refer to a <xref:System.Diagnostics.Activity?displayProperty=nameWithType> instance.
+The OTel span is not to be confused with <xref:System.Span%601?displayProperty=nameWithType>.

 ## Instrumentation

 In order to emit traces, the `System.Net` libraries are [instrumented](../../../core/diagnostics/distributed-tracing-instrumentation-walkthroughs.md#add-basic-instrumentation) with built-in <xref:System.Diagnostics.ActivitySource>-s which create <xref:System.Diagnostics.Activity> objects to track work performed.
 Activities are only created if there are listeners subscribed to the <xref:System.Diagnostics.ActivitySource>.

 The built-in instrumentation has evolved with .NET versions.
-- On .NET 8 or earlier, the instrumentation is limited to the creation of an empty [*HTTP client request activity*](../../../core/diagnostics/distributed-tracing-builtin-activities.md#http-client-request).
+- On .NET 8 or earlier, the instrumentation is limited to the creation of an empty [HTTP client request activity](../../../core/diagnostics/distributed-tracing-builtin-activities.md#http-client-request).
 This means that users have to rely on the [`OpenTelemetry.Instrumentation.Http`](https://github.com/open-telemetry/opentelemetry-dotnet-contrib/tree/1ca05685cbad63d3fa813b9cab49be341048e69e/src/OpenTelemetry.Instrumentation.Http#httpclient-and-httpwebrequest-instrumentation-for-opentelemetry) library to populate the activity with the information (e.g., tags) needed to emit useful traces.
-- .NET 9 has extended the *HTTP client request activity* instrumentation with the emission the name, status, exception info and the most important tags according to the OTel [HTTP client semantic conventions](https://opentelemetry.io/docs/specs/semconv/http/http-spans/#http-client).
-This means that on .NET 9+ the `OpenTelemetry.Instrumentation.Http` dependency can be omitted, unless more advanced features like enrichment are required.
+- .NET 9 has extended the instrumentation with the emission the name, status, exception info and the most important tags according to the OTel [HTTP client semantic conventions](https://opentelemetry.io/docs/specs/semconv/http/http-spans/#http-client) on the HTTP client request activity.
+This means that on .NET 9+ the `OpenTelemetry.Instrumentation.Http` dependency can be omitted, unless more advanced features like [enrichment](#enrichment) are required.
 - .NET 9 has also introduced [experimental connection tracing](#experimental-connection-tracing), adding new activites across the `System.Net` libraries to support diagnosing connection issues.

 > [!TIP]